kestra-io/docs/content/docs/15.how-to-guides/inputs-api.md

 ---
-title: How To Pass inputs via an API call in Kestra
+title: How To Pass Inputs via an API call in Kestra
 icon: /docs/icons/tutorial.svg
 ---

 Passing Inputs via an API Call

-## What are inputs
+## What are Inputs

 Inputs allow you to dynamically pass data to your execution at runtime.
 For a detailed overview of inputs, see the [Inputs](../06.workflow-components/06.inputs.md) documentation page.